systematic-magic/AgingPubMed/research_papers_html.rst

 12.1.
 Check that font type and size is consistent across all sections of the article.

 12.2.
 Some (not all) articles will have a “Download MS” link below “Download PDF” link.
 If present, download the Word doc and scan it expeditiously by eye for any spelling errors (indicated by red, wavy underlining).
+If not present, request MS from Alex and Christopher.

 	- The paper must be accessed by the special link shown in :ref:`Accessing Papers<paper_access>` section in order for the Word doc link to be visible.